The Sacred Valley Peru Travel

 BEST THINGS TO SEE AND DO IN THE SACRED VALLEY

 When exploring Sacred Valley, be prepared for one thing.
 You will see lots of ruins and terraces.

 Although sometimes we can be a bit reserved about some sites and because we’ve already seen some nice ruins in Peru, massive stone-walled Kuelap or the largest pre-Columbian city in South America, Chanchan to name a few, we were worried that ruins in the Cusco area would leave us disappointed.

 One of our favorite archeological gems of Sacred Valley was Pisac Ruins.

-There are two ways how to visit Pisac Ruins, by car or hiking and if you have a half day and you are reasonably fit, we strongly recommend you the latter option.
+There are two ways how to visit Pisac Ruins, by car or hiking and if you have a half-day and you are reasonably fit, we strongly recommend the latter option.

 There is a road leading directly to the archeological site’s entrance, so you can either take a tour from Cusco (tours usually combine several sites including Pisac and cost around $25 when booked in Cusco), take a taxi from Cusco, or arrive by minivan to Pisac and here take a cab to the gate.

 Because parts of ruins are all around the path leading to Pisac, you won’t be by no means able to see everything, only the most crowded part of the ruins.